Skip to article frontmatterSkip to article content

 """

-Evaluate a piecewise linear "hat" function at `x`, where `t` is a vector of
+Returns a piecewise linear "hat" function, where t is a vector of

 where the hat function equals one.